RouninMedia/DOCSS/README.md

 2. the stylesheet is broken down into sub-sections, such that the entire document resembles a collection of smaller, self-contained stylesheets.

+The **two** principle advantages of DOCSS are:

+1. The stylesheet formatting easily enables the stylesheet author to maintain consistent "house style" colours and dimensions across any number of elements;

+2. debugging the stylesheet becomes very straightforward; and

+3. refactoring the stylesheet as it evolves and grows becomes very straightforward.

 ##Before starting DOCSS##

 A couple of considerations before you adopt the DOCSS approach to stylesheet formatting.